 Materials and Methods: This current study was conducted on 30 psychiatric patients, divided in to two groups according to the antipsychotic drug prescribed by doctor Risperidone or Olanzapine.
 All the patients were assessed for changes in serum lipid profile Total cholesterol (TC), Triglycerides (TG), High Density Lipoprotein (HDL-C), Low Density Lipoprotein (LDL-C), Very Low Density Lipoprotein (VLDL-C) & Risk Factors for coronary artery disease (CAD Risk Factor I &II) after 16 weeks of treatment.

 Results: Patients taking Olanzapine therapy were showed significant (p<0.05) increase in all lipid parameters, whereas Risperidone treated patients were showed significant increase in serum triglyceride and VLDL-C only.
-Conclusion: Olanzapine therapy is strongly associated with dyslipidemia than Risperidone.

 Key-words- Dyslipidemia, Lipid profile, Coronary artery disease, Risk factors, Schizophrenia